Kotharia, Rajkot: History

 The taluka was an offshoot of the Rajkot State, Jadeja dynasty.
-Dadaji Mehramanji, the second son of Mehramanji II of Rajkot State, was granted a patrimony of six villages in about 1733.
+Dadaji Mehramanji, the second son of Mehramanji II of Rajkot State, was granted a patrimony of six villages in 1733.
 After Thakore Saheb Dadoji became the Talukadar of Kotharia, he organized a big party at Kotharia on the Birthday of the Yuvraj Saheb Ranmalji I of Rajkot, his elder brother.
 On that day Dadoji was given two more villages by Thakore Saheb of Rajkot.
 Virva and Vadali were bhayadi villages of Kotharia.
 Ronki was also at sometime acquired by Kotharia.
 This village was under the control of Rajkot during the monarchical period.
 The Darbargadh of that time is also located but now it is in ruins as there is no settlement there.
 The Madha of Sai Suthar Parivar is located near it.
 The Madh was built by Odhavjibhai and Mavjibhai Pithadiya.
 At present the house of Durlabhjibhai Mavjibhai Pithadiya, son of Mavjibhai Pithadiya He is known in the village as Mistry of Kotharia.

 Thakore Saheb Shivsinhji the 8th in descent from Dadaji, the founder of the Taluka, was born 26 May 1895.
 He had been educated at Rajkumar College, Rajkot.
 He succeeded to the Throne on 14 September 1925 on the death of his father T.S.
 Pratapsinhji.
 He in turn was succeeded by his son Thakore Saheb Ajitsinhji, born 16 December 1910.
 He was blessed by two sons - Ghanshyamsinhji and Rajendrasinhji.
 Both have been educated at Rajkumar College, Rajkot.
 And in turn he was succeeded by elder son Thakore Saheb Ghanshyamsinhji, born 11 April 1933, educated at Rajkumar College, Rajkot, as the head of the Royal Family.
 Thakore Saheb Gjanshyamsinhji Jadeja is the head of the Kotharia Royal family, residing at Rajkot.
 He has an heir Yuvraj Jaideepsinhji Jadeja of Kotharia (born 23 January 1974), residing at Rajkot.
 Kotharia was a 5th Class Taluka as per the 'Kathiawar Directory' (1907).
 The Taluka exercised Jurisdictions as under :